petterkoding/halo-infinite-sr/README.md

 ## Halo infinite SR

 Important notice!
-This service will be offline from November 2nd 2022.
+This APP will no longer work from November 2nd 2022.

 The APP where players can look up their multiplayer service record.